MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 ## Catch devices on other update channels

 After you create collections for the update channels that you support, you might also want to create one to catch all devices that are running other channels.
 This can help you find configuration drift and implement measures to reestablish the desired configuration on those devices.
+For this we use the collections from above.
+We take all devices running Microsoft 365 Apps and subtract the devices which are on update channels that you support internally.

+You can then use this collection to deploy e.g. a required appplication which performs a reinstallation of Microsoft 365 Apps to get the device back onto a supported channel and configuration.

 1. Navigate to **Assets and Compliance**.
 Select **Device Collections** and then **Create Device Collection** on the **Home** menu.
 2. Provide a name and select a limiting collection.
 Select **Next**.
 3. Select **Add Rule** and choose **Include Collections**.
-Select the collection that you created to catch all devices running Microsoft 365 Apps.
+Select the collection that you created to [catch all devices running Microsoft 365 Apps](build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps).
 Select **OK**.
 4. Select **Add Rule** again and choose **Select Exclude Collections**.
-Select the collections you created that catch devices on supported update channels.
+Select the collections you created that [catch devices on supported update channels](build-dynamic-lean-configuration-manager.md#catch-devices-on-specific update-channels).
 Select **OK**.

    ![Screenshot from Configuration Manager showing the wizard to include and exclude collections with previously created collections](../images/fieldnotes-dyncollection-3.png)